 I am currently looking for graduate students to work with me on the above topics.
 If any of these ideas sound interesting to you please contact me for a chat.
 For more information on the Macquarie masters and PhD programs click the How to Apply link.

-I also always have exciting work for volunteers, so if you love spiders and ecology get in touch.
+I also always have exciting work for volunteers, so if you love spiders and/or ecology please get in touch.